kbst/terraform-provider-kustomization/docs/data-sources/overlay.md

 - `values_file` specify a file with helm values to use for templating.
 Not specifying this uses the in-chart values file, if one exists.
 - `values_inline` specify helm values inline from terraform, as a string
 - `values_merge` merge strategy if both `values_file` and `values_inline` are specified.
 Can be one of `override`, `replace`, `merge`. (default: `override`)
+- `api_versions` List of Kubernetes api versions used for Capabilities.APIVersions.
+- `kube_version` Allows specifying a custom kubernetes version to use when templating.

 #### Example